Mahaga88/tunyceMedia/README.md

 - /secret: Endpoint to access a secret route.
 Requires user authentication.
 Returns the secret content.

 1. Install node.js, mongo database and npm on your system.
-2. Install dependecies:- npm i bcrypt ejs express mongoose body-parser express-session nodemon
+2. Install dependencies:- npm i bcrypt ejs express mongoose body-parser express-session nodemon
 3. Run the app with this command - nodemon app.js